Irritated with your mountain of accumulated business receipts? Get your life back with these basic rules

 - Shoeboxes – Cardboard or plastic is fine.
 I know this storage option wouldn’t work for me because I have space limitations.
 If you don’t suffer from a lack of space, it’s easy to just dump your business receipts inside.

-- Cubby system or mail/literature organizer – You can’t deny that organizers like this make it easy to toss receipts in one of the slots and walk away.
+- mail/literature organizer – You can’t deny that organizers like this make it easy to toss receipts in one of the slots and walk away.
 They work well in shared office spaces because of the open access.
-Make sure to label each section.
+Make sure to label each section. or

 - Online software and phone apps – Two of my favorite programs are Shoeboxed and Expensify.
 Both interface with various accounting programs.
 You can scan or take a picture of your receipts and upload them directly into the program.
 If you truly can’t be bothered with the paper, you can even mail your receipts to Shoeboxed in prepaid envelopes and have someone enter the information for you!